 The physical environment supports robust teaching and promotes optimal student learning and growth.
 The physical plant facilities and buildings must conform with DepEd requirements and National Building Code requisites.
-It clearly provides for the needs of the size and scope of the school community while upholding their well-being such as health and nutrition, safety and security, sanitation and hygiene.
+It clearly provides for the needs of the programs offered by the school, varied alternative delivery and blended learning modalities employed, as well as size and scope of the school community while upholding their well-being such as health and nutrition, safety and security, sanitation and hygiene.
 The campus facilities are adequate for curricular and co-curricular activities.
 School buildings and classrooms are appropriate for educational purposes.
 Inspections to ensure health and safety code requirements are regularly conducted.